piomar123/GoHeishaMon/README.md

    drive before the white LED turns on again, as leaving the drive with the config file present will result in it being copied again and triggering another reboot.

+7. After the update, you can access the CZ-TAW1 via SSH using the following password `goheishamon`.
+We recommend to change the password in the first login.

 ## Board Functionality: Buttons and LEDs

 ### Buttons